FreakySneaky787/Simple-Organizer/README.md

 ## License

+MIT License

-MIT License — Copyright (c) 2026 SchnekayOpen
+Copyright (c) 2026 Aaron Veider

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal